gomorpheus/morpheus-docs/library/templates/security_packages.rst

 Security Packages
 -----------------

-The Security Packages Section is for uploading SCAP packages which can then be consumed in Security Scan Jobs (Provisioning > Jobs).
+The Security Packages Section is for uploading SCAP packages which can then be consumed in Security Scan Jobs (|ProJob|).

 Add a new Security Package
 ``````````````````````````